amita-shukla/blog-1/content/posts/2022-08-24--rest-api-for-long-running-jobs-implementation/index.md

 ### The Problem

 As expected, the `POST /orders` endpoint is going to take a long time before it returns.
 All this time, the caller needs to wait for the result, unable to take any other action:
-<re-img src="create_new_simple_order_2.png"></re-img>
+<re-img src="create_new_simple_order.png"></re-img>
 Consider the highlighted 10s it takes for this query to complete.

-As discussed in detail in <a href="">my previous post</a>, when using this application on production, usually a system wide or project timeout is placed.
+As discussed in detail in [my previous post](https://amitashukla.in/blog/rest-api-for-long-running-jobs/), when using this application on production, usually a system wide or project timeout is placed.
 This will cause our Order creation process to fail, as it's going to take atleast 10 seconds.
 Even if the timeouts are not in place, it's a bad user experience.

-## Implementing API for such Long Running Tasks
+## <a name="long-running-impl">Implementing API for such Long Running Tasks</a>
 With initial setup out of the way, let's move on to modify this API to support such long running operations.
+Following is the flow we're trying to implement, observe how the POST request immediately returns.
+<re-img src="process_flow.png"></re-img>

 We introduce another column `Status`, using which we will track the status of the order creation:
 ```java
 public enum Status {
     IN_PROGRESS,